canonical/maas/docs/availability-zones.rst

 ``zone`` parameter with the name of the zone.
 The method will allocate a node in that zone, or fail with an HTTP 409 ("conflict") error if the zone has no nodes available that match your request.

+Alternatively, you may want to request a node that is *not* in a particular zone, or one that is not in any of several zones.
+To do that, specify the ``not_in_zone`` parameter to ``acquire``.
+This parameter takes a list of zone names; the allocated node will not be in any of them.
+Again, if that leaves no nodes available that match your request, the call will return a "conflict" error.

+It is possible, though not usually useful, to combine the ``zone`` and ``not_in_zone`` parameters.
+If your choice for ``zone`` is also present in ``not_in_zone``, no node will ever match your request.
+Or if it's not, then the ``not_in_zone`` values will not affect the result of the call at all.